 The huge consumer market for vinyl cutting can be divided in to three camps: Silhouette fans, Cricut fans, and those who love both.

-Explore 2 is a tremendously accurate cutter on materials far more testing than the sticker sheets that we love to feed it.
+And in keeping with a modern electronic machine, Explore is a tremendously accurate cutter on materials far more testing than the sticker sheets that we love to feed it.
 It can handle a wide variety of materials, including paper, cardstock, vinyl, iron-on, poster board and fabric.